Kabuto5/gdx-components/README.md

 ## Thanks to

-Thanks to libGDX community for making cross platform OpenGL easy and accesible for those of us who don't speak assembler.
+Thanks to libGDX community for making cross platform OpenGL easy and accessible for those of us who don't speak assembler.